 A shuttle is available for students parking in the Woodland Parking Lot, which is on the outskirts of campus.
 While most students walk from this lot, students can call for a shuttle as needed.

-Similarly, if a student is unable to walk, Public Safety can be called to shuttle the student to various locations on campus.
+Similarly, if a student is unable to walk, Gordon Police can be called to shuttle the student to various locations on campus.

 Gordon has 66 vehicles that are owned by the institution, including buses and cars.